soulzcore/iacc_python_2018/week5/1-SqlAlchemy.md

 > Table refers to the table in the database

-> Mapper refers to the mapping between the table and the python class/object
+> Mapper refers to the mapping between the table/columns and the python class/object

 > SQL Alchemy provides a declarative base which allows all of the three to be expressed at once